jprivet-dev/symfony-sandbox/docs/quality/quality-phpstan.md

 ### !!!
 TROUBLESHOOTING !!!

-Works fine with the command line, but not in PHPStorm :
+Works fine with the command line, but not in PhpStorm :

 ```
 PHP Warning:  file_get_contents(/opt/project/vendor/phpstan/phpstan/../../../var/cache/dev/App_KernelDevDebugContainer.xml): Failed to open stream: No such file or directory in /opt/project/vendor/phpstan/phpstan-symfony/src/Symfony/XmlServiceMapFactory.php on line 28